 Energy is one factor we can’t do without.
 Many households use it for their daily needs for various applications.
 Energy suppliers are there to provide us with constant supply of gas and electricity in exchange for our money.
 Depending on your rate of consumption and tariff, your energy bills would most likely be different from someone else’s.
+Don’t forget that you can always switch to green energy for your home use (compare green energy prices here).
 In recent times, there has been an emergence of new energy providers, offering competitive tariffs on energy consumption.
 If you have not changed your energy provider in a long time – especially if your provider is among the Big Six energy companies – you may be missing out on a big opportunity to save more money while using energy.

 What Is An Energy Supplier?

 An energy supplier delivers energy (gas and electricity) to households (customers) at specific rates.
 In the UK, there are the Big Six energy companies: EDF Energy, SSE, Npower, British Gas, ScottishPower, and E.ON UK.
 There are other energy suppliers that provide quality energy at competitive tariffs, even though they are not as large as the Big Six energy providers.

 Why Aren’t Many Households Switching Suppliers?

 In the UK, politicians have urged households to scout around for cheaper electricity and gas tariffs.
 However, less than half of UK citizens have migrated from their current supplier to a new one.
 They believe that the process is complicated, one not worth trying.
 Contrary to their thoughts, it takes just minutes to find a new supplier.
 All you need is to get in touch with an energy consultant that will assist you with energy comparison – It’s as simple as that.

 Should I Consider Small Suppliers?